paulzierep/flp/README.md

 and try it out.
 System wide usage can be allowed by including the path to the PYTHONPATH.
 An installation script will also be available in future versions.

-Even though the code is commented for the biggest part, we will work on a more thorough version as soon as possible.